ruisp666/udacity_projects/DeepRL/Project1 Navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, an agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started